Patrons’ Generosity Benefits Navy-Marine Corps Relief Society

 Navy Exchange and Marine Corps Exchange patrons showed their generosity when they supported the Navy-Marine Corps Relief Society twice in Fall 2023.
-The Navy Exchange Service Command (NEXCOM) enables warfighter readiness and strengthens the Navy’s quality of life mission.
-Providing essential products, services, hospitality and outfitting Navy communities around the globe, NEXCOM is continuously evolving to meet the demands of today’s military operational environment.
-(U.S. Navy photo)
+For the two separate campaigns, NEX patrons donated $646,260 to the organization while MCX patrons gave $158,965.

+“Thank you for your dedication to our nation’s greatest asset,” said retired Lt.
+Gen. Robert R. Ruark, United States Marine Corps, President and Chief Executive Officer of the Navy-Marine Corps Relief Society.
+“Last year, NMCRS provided over $50 million in financial assistance to Sailors, Marines, and their families.
+That level of support is impossible without the incredible community of shoppers and support of the Navy Exchange Service Command and the Marine Corps Exchange.”

+Both NEX and MCX locations sold NMCRS benefit tickets, in October and then again in December, to interested patrons.
+By purchasing the $5 benefit tickets, patrons received $5 off and a 5% discount applied to a one time purchase made at a later date.

 |Date Taken: